zackjmccann/Leaflet-Visualization-Implementation/README.md

-#### Front-end visualization built incorperating the Leaflet library
+#### Front-end visualization built incorporating the Leaflet library
 #### Developed using JavaScript, HTML, and CSS